Updated on: November 21, 2023

 - Gaming.
 You can use a VPN to lower your ping (how long it takes for a device to communicate with the gaming server), circumvent unfair IP address bans, and protect your network against DDoS attacks.

 - Firewalls and censorship.
-There are some VPNs that allow users to circumvent firewalls at work/school, while others help people in countries that censor the internet, like China and Iran, access a free and open web.
+There are some VPNs that allow users to circumvent firewalls at work/school, while others help people in countries that censor the internet.

 - Bandwidth throttling.
 A VPN helps prevent ISPs from intentionally slowing down user speeds due to the user consuming excess data while torrenting or gaming.